dkandalov/live-plugin/README.md

  - use download_libs.rb to get dependencies
  - open project in IntelliJ IDEA (you probably will have to configure IntelliJ SDK)
- - packages are structured in attempt to reflect UI structure
+ - packages are structured in attempt to reflect plugins toolwindow UI